jdwrote/machinelearning/README.md

 I am not a developer and my goal is to understand ML and become a ML Product Manager.

 This fold contains codes implemented in python on assignments from the Coursera for the completion of the ML certification.
-1) Majority of the codes each assignment file are from Coursera (e.g., plot, library setup, data) except those designed to test key learning points.
+1) Majority of codes within each assignment file are from Coursera (e.g., plot, library setup, data) except those designed to test key learning points.
-2) I also have to update the codes so that they could be run in python as Coursera's content is all on Jupyter.
+2) I also have to update codes so that they could be run in python as Coursera's content is all on Jupyter.

-Thanks,
+Thank you!
 JD

 ---------------------------------------------------------------